edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 # Getting started (project template repo)

-If you just want a working repo to clone to get started, [go here](https://github.com/Dhghomon/edgedb_rust_client_examples), type `edgedb project init` to start an EdgeDB project and then `cargo run` to run the samples.
+If you just want a working repo to get started, clone the [Rust client examples repo](https://github.com/Dhghomon/edgedb_rust_client_examples), type `edgedb project init` to start an EdgeDB project, and then `cargo run` to run the samples.

 This tutorial is essentially a more detailed version of the main.rs file inside that repo.
 It also uses the same schema as that in the EdgeDB [tutorial](https://www.edgedb.com/tutorial), plus a few extra types on top.